elastic/elasticsearch-net/README.md

 The .NET client for Elasticsearch provides strongly typed requests and responses for Elasticsearch APIs.
 It delegates protocol handling to the [Elastic.Transport](https://github.com/elastic/elastic-transport-net) library, which takes care of all transport-level concerns (HTTP connection establishment and pooling, retries, etc.).

+## Compatibility

+Language clients are forward compatible; meaning that clients support communicating with greater or equal minor versions of Elasticsearch.
+Elasticsearch language clients are only backwards compatible with default distributions and without guarantees made.

 ## Versions

 ### Elasticsearch 8.x Clusters